mayurbhandary/rippledmon/README.md

 prefix=my_rippled
 ```

 This will enable insights on your rippled server and send metrics via UDP to a statsd server listening on port 8125 of your localhost.
-The metrics will be prefixed with 'my_rippled'
+The metrics will be prefixed with 'my_rippled'. **NOTE: If you are using this tool to monitor a production grade validator, you should run it on a separate machine and change the address above**

 3. Login to Grafana and view dashboards